 Consider Price, Quantity, Speed, Quality, and Reviews

 These five factors are critical to getting your Amazon business right.
 Avoid pricing too high or too low, which will scare off potential buyers or cause you to make less profit.
-Consider carefully as you buy merchandise for your online shop — you don’t want excess stock laying around, but you definitely don’t want to be unable to fulfill orders.
+Consider carefully as you buy merchandise for your online shop — you don’t want excess stock laying around, but you definitely don’t want to be unable to fulfil orders.

 When it comes to speed, customers want things instantly — you need to make sure you are offering fast shipping.
 If you are FBA, that means setting up reliable and quick logistics and shipping operations.
 Remember that customers expect high-quality products even if they are inexpensive, and they’ll let everyone know if they’re dissatisfied.
 Reviews could make or break your online business — you need to garner enough positive reviews to gain the trust of potential buyers.